-Issues may include bereavement, pregnancy, or being a victim of crime.
-We can also offer you support if you're thinking of leaving your course.
+For example, issues may include bereavement, pregnancy, or being a victim of crime but are not limited to these areas.
+We can also offer you information and support if you're thinking of leaving your course.

 If your concerns are about your studies, please talk to your tutor.
 Alternatively, you can access the support available in your school.

 Information and advice is available to help if you're having these kinds of issues.